Create an Action That Publishes a Report

 Access code

 If this option is checked, the report will use dynamic data.
-This means the report will fetch the latest data from the server each time it's accessed.
-Dynamic reports are ideal for situations where you always want to display up-to-date information.
+This means the report will fetch the latest data from the server each time it is accessed.
+Dynamic reports are ideal for situations where up-to-date information should always be displayed.

 Dynamic or static data

-Once you've finished configuring the report, click the Save Report button at the bottom of the page.
-This will take you back to the action setup.
+Once configuration is complete, click Save Report at the bottom of the page.
+This will return to the action setup.

 The configured report will now appear as an item within the action.
-If no additional action items are required, click the Save AWO button to finalize and save the action.
+If no additional action items are required, click Save AWO to finalize and save the action.

 Save action

 MCS includes a feature to automatically extract certain information about a report at the time of publication.
 This information can then be used within the report itself or its specifications.
-These extracted pieces of information are known as "tilde variables" because they're enclosed within tilde (~) characters.
+These extracted pieces of information are known as "tilde variables" because they are enclosed within tilde (~) characters.

 These variables consist of: